cyberark/conjur-quickstart/README.md

    docker compose exec client conjur login -i admin
    ```

-1. If "A server is already running" does not show in the Conjur container
+1. If "A server is already running" does not show in the Conjur Open Source container
    logs, or Step 2 above is unsuccessful, then try restarting all containers:

    ```